 Recently, a client from our Indianapolis center had a large tattoo fully removed after 7 sessions.
-We shared the unbelievable (but also totally typical) results on social media and the post blew up.
-See the below picture!
+We shared the unbelievable (but also totally typical) results on social media and it blew up.

 I wanted to explain why his treatment was so successful and give some words of advice to clients who are in the middle of treatment as well as people who are thinking of beginning their change journey with us.